 The assessment includes separate timed sections, each designed to test a particular topic.
 Before the start of each section, you will be told how many questions there are and how much time is available.
 Timing is even more important than usual in a CEM assessment.
 Disciplined time keeping under pressure is difficult for any 10 year old and requires lots of practice.
 The tests are designed so that you must use all the time allocated for each section.
 If you reach the end of a section you will be sent back to the first question.
 In some sections you will not be able to progress onto the next section until you have answered all the questions correctly or you have run out of time.

-The English paper is 1 hour and 20 minutes long and is divided into a comprehension section and a creative writing section.
-In the comprehension section, girls will be asked questions based on a given passage usually around a page long.
-They will then be given a creative writing task; in previous years this has been based on the comprehension passage.
-The English paper will finish with a short discursive section, again based in some way on the passage.
+The English paper is 45 minutes long and tests creative writing and analytical skills.
 Girls will be assessed on spelling, grammar, punctuation, and vocabulary.
 In addition, girls will be examined on their ability to read, understand and respond to a given text.
 They will need to have a strong grasp of implicit and explicit meanings and be able to contribute and support their own opinions with confidence.

-The Maths paper is 1 hour and 15 minutes long.
+The Maths paper is also 45 minutes long.
 It will test girl’s logical thinking, arithmetic and problem-solving skills.
 They will need to work creatively and logically to solve unfamiliar problems by drawing on a solid foundation of existing knowledge.
 CLGS have a specimen paper for both tests available on their website.

 If you want an experienced third party to help you stay on track, our specialist 11 plus tutors have significant City of London School for Girls entrance experience.